Hike to Lagoinha do Leste Beach: Escape the Crowds in Florianapolis, Brazil

 At some point, I lost my lens cap and went looking for it all the way down and back.
 I managed to find it under a thorny plant, and we could continue the hike.

 Then we reached a sheltered grassy patch, no one was around, the wind stopped blowing, and it was a very peaceful experience.
 We could only see a bright blue color of the ocean with tiny white caps moving fast toward us.

 The sun was still scorching, and we got sunburnt, despite the fact we used sunscreen several times that day.

 At another viewpoint, we met a group of six walking in the opposite direction, a mix of Brazilians and foreigners.
 We talked to them about Rio de Janeiro for a while and got mixed information.
-While locals told us it is safe (when you don't walk where you shouldn't and do not show off your phone or jewelry), foreigners told are to be careful, especially when we look how we look.
+While locals told us it is safe (when you don't walk where you shouldn't and do not show off your phone or jewelry), fellow foreigners told are to be careful, especially when we look how we look, like gringos.

 After a while, we left the group and walked straight into another forest.

 Finally, we reached the Matadeiro beach, with crowds, umbrellas, and seats, and plenty of sellers.
 What a difference!
 We walked the whole length of the beach only to reach Armacao, from where we caught the bus back.

 WHAT TO EXPECT ON Lagoinha DO LESTE HIKE

 Expect beautiful sandy beach, Lagoinha do Leste (you will get the best view from the hill on the right side of the beach when facing the sea), dense forests, great yet easy hike, and stunning views.